jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ## Equipment Longevity

-The ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use.
+This section discusses the ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use.
 This includes devising tools to inform network administrators and their users of the potential benefits of network equipment upgrades, so that they can make better choices on what upgrades are necessary and when.

-It should be noted that from an environmental sustainability perspective, it is not necessarily always the best choice to upgrade network equipment whenever slightly less power-hungry and "greener" alternatives become availabe.
+It should be noted that from an environmental sustainability perspective, it is not necessarily always the best choice to upgrade network equipment whenever slightly less power-hungry and "greener" alternatives become available.
 The environmental cost of amortizing the carbon embedded inside equipment over its lifetime, for example, the carbon associated with the manufacturing of the equipment that is to be replaced, should be taken into consideration as well.

 ### Motivation